 Superannuation is a government arrangement to encourage people to accumulate funds to provide them with an income stream when they retire.
-There is no requirement for companies to register for Superannuation.
-However, a company is required to have a default superannuation fund that is "My Super" (low cost) fund.
+A company is required to have a default superannuation fund that is "My Super" (low cost) fund.
 Such a fund needs to comply with a regulated set of features, including:

 The selected fund may require the employer to register if it is an employer-based superannuation fund.
 However, the existing trend is for employees to individually sign up as a member of funds rather than employers to have to register.
-The current rate of Superannuation contribution is 10% payable by the employer, and employees are encouraged to supplement the superannuation contributions with voluntary contributions.
+The current rate of Superannuation contribution (as of January 2024) is 11% payable by the employer, and employees are encouraged to supplement the superannuation contributions with voluntary contributions.

 Employees have a right to choose their superannuation fund and have hundreds of options.
 They can also use their self-managed superannuation fund.
 The only requirement is that the Australian Government records them as complying superannuation funds and listed in the Super Fund Lookup.